 Choosing A Pillow Material

 A great pillow should feel comfortable and soft.
-To add to this, the material used in making your pillows can also affect how supportive and pressure relieving it is.
-The most popular types of pillows are made from memory foam, latex, polyester fillings, feather stuffing or other synthetic filling material – each has its pros and cons.
+Additionally, the material used in making your pillows can affect how supportive and pressure relieving it is.
+The most popular pillows are made from memory foam, latex, polyester fillings, feather stuffing, or other synthetic filling material – each has its pros and cons.

 Down pillows are the traditional choice for people looking for a new pillow.
 However, according to research on pillow satisfaction, down and down alternative pillows often perform the worst compared to all other pillow types.
-This is probably because they tend to sleep hotter than other pillows, and they are prone to ‘cratering’, which results in a lack of support.
+This is probably because they tend to sleep hotter than other pillows and are prone to ‘cratering,’ which results in a lack of support.

 Memory Foam Pillows

 Memory foam pillows are a good choice for people with neck and back pain.
-These pillows can provide excellent pressure relief due to their conforming nature – which is unlike any other pillow type.
-Memory foam also comes with its own set of benefits, such as being mouldable into specific shapes that are more supportive than a standard pillow.
+These pillows can provide excellent pressure relief due to their conforming nature, unlike any other pillow type.
+Memory foam also has its benefits, such as being mouldable into specific shapes that are more supportive than a standard pillow.

 However, memory foam is known to off-gas VOCs – volatile organic compounds that are not healthy for you to be sleeping on.
 There is also the issue of memory foam becoming hot over time.
 While this can make it difficult to sleep, there is also the concern that VOCs are released from the foam faster when it’s hot.
 So for people concerned about chemical off-gassing, it’s best not to sleep on this type of pillow.